- NAME: Moby

 Answer questions and see how you rank against other players.Play Now

-and featured the hit singles "Natural Blues" and "Porcelain."
-He followed Play with 18, another wildly successful album that sold over 4 million copies across the globe.
-Moby has since released three more albums, Hotel (2005), Last Night (2008) and Wait For Me (2009), on his own Little Idiot record label.
+Moby followed Play with 18, another wildly successful album that sold more than 4 million copies across the globe.
+The electronic singer-songwriter has since released several more albums, including Hotel (2005), Last Night (2008), Wait For Me (2009), Destroyed (2011) and Wait for Me (2013).

-Asked what he strives to achieve in his music, Moby answers that he wants to make music that not only entertains but performs a function.
-"Music can always serve a role in people's lives when it's emotional and warm and inviting and beautiful," he says.
+Asked what he strives to achieve through his music, Moby says that he wants to make music that not only entertains, but performs a function.
+"Music can always serve a role in people's lives when it's emotional and warm and inviting and beautiful," he said.
 And while he does not fear the day when he is no longer a celebrity, Moby readily admits that he enjoys indulging in the spoils of fame.
-"I hope that when I find myself no longer a public figure, which could be in six months or two weeks or 10 years or whenever, I can give it up gracefully and not be bitter," he says.
-"But for now sometimes it's fun indulging in the pitfalls a little bit."
+"I hope that when I find myself no longer a public figure, which could be in six months or two weeks or 10 years, or whenever, I can give it up gracefully and not be bitter," he said.
+"But for now, sometimes it's fun indulging in the pitfalls a little bit."

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 When musicians land big fame, there typically comes a moment of reinvention in which the "rock star" identity is born.
 This new persona often requires a new name, a way to differentiate between the private and public versions of themselves.
 Musical monikers take different forms, from the simple, last-name changes aimed at boosting celebrity appeal—like Steven Tyler—to the glamorized version of a childhood nickname—like Jay-Z. Musicians' nicknames and aliases tend to take on an identity all their own over time, often becoming as full of personality as the artists they represent.

 Famous Virgoans 594 people in this group